André Previn: Personal life

-Honours and awards
+Honors and awards

 Previn was nominated for 11 Academy Awards.
 He won four times, in 1958, 1959, 1963 and 1964.
 He is one of the few composers to have accomplished the feat of winning back-to-back Oscars, and one of only two to have done so on two occasions.
 Previn was the first person in the history of the Academy Awards to receive three nominations in one year (for the 1960 awards).

 In 1970 he was nominated for a Tony Award as part of Coco's nomination for Best Musical.
 In 1974, he composed the musical score for The Good Companions starring John Mills in London.
 In 1977 he became an Honorary Member of the Royal Academy of Music.
 The 1977 television show Previn and the Pittsburgh was nominated for three Emmy awards.

 Previn was appointed an honorary Knight Commander of the Order of the British Empire in 1996.
 (Not being a citizen of a Commonwealth realm, he was permitted to use the post-nominal letters KBE but was not styled "Sir André".)
 Previn received the Kennedy Center Honors in 1998 in recognition of his contributions to classical music and opera in the United States.
 In 2005 he was awarded the international Glenn Gould Prize and in 2008 won Gramophone magazine's Lifetime Achievement Award for his work in classical, film, and jazz music.
 In 2010, the Recording Academy honored Previn with a Lifetime Achievement Grammy.

 Death

 Previn died on February 28, 2019, at home in Manhattan at the age of 89.
-No cause was released.